lookit/lookit-jspsych/packages/templates/README.md

 # Templates

-This is the beginning of the templates documentation.
+This package contains the translated templates used in other custom CHS jsPsych trials.
+Please see the trial documentation (e.g.
+[Video Consent](../record/README.md#video-consent)) for help using these templates.